General Anxiety Disorder-7 (GAD-7)

 GAD-7 example (sample)

-Download this General Anxiety Disorder-7 (GAD-7) Assessment Example (Sample) here:
+Download this General Anxiety Disorder-7 (GAD-7) assessment example (sample) here:

 When would you typically administer a GAD-7?

 • Primary care and internal medicine: In primary care or internal medicine settings, the GAD-7 is often used as a screening tool for patients presenting with symptoms suggestive of anxiety disorders.
-It helps primary care professionals in the general population identify patients who may require further evaluation for generalized anxiety disorder and other common mental disorders.

 • Mental health assessment: Mental health professionals frequently use the GAD-7 in clinical practice to assess the severity of anxiety symptoms.
-It's a brief clinical measure that assists in diagnosing generalised anxiety disorder and in deciding the need for a more comprehensive mental health evaluation.
+It's a brief clinical measure that assists in diagnosing generalized anxiety disorder and in deciding the need for a more comprehensive mental health evaluation.

 • Monitoring treatment response: In both hospital anxiety and depression scale settings and general hospital psychiatry, the GAD-7 serves as a severity measure to monitor changes in anxiety severity over time, particularly in response to interventions for GAD and depression symptoms.